homy-newfs8/esphome-sesame3/docs/README.md

 [08:20:23][I][sesame_ble:107]: 01:02:03:04:05:06 SESAME 5 UUID=01020304-0102-0102-0102-010203040506
 ```

-Colon separated 6 bytes is Bluetooth address, if you have multiple SESAME devices, distinguish with UUID (See SESAME smartphone app).
+Colon separated 6 bytes is Bluetooth address, if you have multiple SESAME devices, distinguish with UUID (You can check the UUID of a SESAME using the SESAME smartphone app).

-<b>sesami_lock component cannot coexist with other BLE components such as esp32_ble_tracker.
-Once you have identified SESAME's BLE address, you will need to remove the above configuration.</b>
+> [!NOTE] `sesami_lock` component cannot coexist with other BLE components
+> including `esp32_ble_tracker`.
+Once you have identified SESAME's BLE address,
+> you will need to remove the above configuration.</b>

-### secret (Secret key of your SESAME)
+### `secret` (Secret key of your SESAME)

 Secret is PSK for authentication and encryption.
 You can retrieve your SESAME's secret from QR code shown on SESAME smartphone app.